-- 1. Having established the scale for pavement thickness to the left and the scale for allowable working stress to the right, an arbitrary load line is drawn representing the main landing gear maximum weight to be shown. - 2.
-Values of the subgrade modulus (k) are then plotted. - 3.
+- 5. Having established the scale for pavement thickness to the left and the scale for allowable working stress to the right, an arbitrary load line is drawn representing the main landing gear maximum weight to be shown. - 6.
+Values of the subgrade modulus (k) are then plotted. - 7.
 Additional load lines for the incremental values of weight on the main landing gear are drawn on the basis of the curve for k = 300, already established.

-The rigid pavement design curves (Section 7.9) have been developed based on methods used in the FAA Advisory Circular AC 150/5320-6D July 7, 1995.
-The following procedure is used to develop the curves shown in Section 7.9:
+The rigid pavement design curves (Section 7.9) have been developed based on methods used in the FAA Advisory Circular AC 150/5320-6D, July 1995.
+The following procedure is used to develop the curves, such as shown in Section 7.9:

-- 1. Having established the scale for pavement flexure strength on the left and temporary scale for pavement thickness on the right, an arbitrary load line is drawn representing the main landing gear maximum weight to be shown at 5,000 coverages. - 2.
-Values of the subgrade modulus (k) are then plotted. - 3.
-Additional load lines for the incremental values of weight are then drawn on the basis of the subgrade modulus curves already established. - 4.
+- 8. Having established the scale for pavement flexure strength on the left and temporary scale for pavement thickness on the right, an arbitrary load line is drawn representing the main landing gear maximum weight to be shown at 5,000 coverages. - 9.
+Values of the subgrade modulus (k) are then plotted. - 10.
+Additional load lines for the incremental values of weight are then drawn on the basis of the subgrade modulus curves already established. - 11.
 The permanent scale for the rigid-pavement thickness is then placed.
 Lines for other than 5,000 coverages are established based on the aircraft pass-to-coverage ratio.

-The ACN/PCN system (Section 7.10) as referenced in ICAO Annex 14, "Aerodromes," 8th Edition, July 2018, provides a standardized international airplane/pavement rating system replacing the various S, T, TT, LCN, AUW, ISWL, etc., rating systems used throughout the world.
+The ACN/PCN system (Section 7.10) as referenced in ICAO Annex 14, Aerodromes, Volume I, "Aerodrome Design and Operations," Ninth Edition, July 2022, provides a standardized international airplane/pavement rating system replacing the various S, T, TT, LCN, AUW, ISWL, etc., rating systems used throughout the world.
 ACN is the Aircraft Classification Number and PCN is the Pavement Classification Number.
 An aircraft having an ACN equal to or less than the PCN can operate on the pavement subject to any limitation on the tire pressure.
-Numerically, the

-ACN is two times the derived single-wheel load expressed in thousands of kilograms, where the derived single wheel load is defined as the load on a single tire inflated to 181 psi (1.25 MPa) that would have the same pavement requirements as the aircraft.
+Numerically, the ACN is two times the derived single-wheel load expressed in thousands of kilograms, where the derived single wheel load is defined as the load on a single tire inflated to 181 psi (1.25 MPa) that would have the same pavement requirements as the aircraft.
 Computationally, the ACN/PCN system uses the PCA program PDILB for rigid pavements and S-77-1 for flexible pavements to calculate ACN values.

-The ACR-PCR system (Section 7.11) follows the proposed amendment to ICAO Annex 14 replacing the current ACN-PCN system.
+The ACR-PCR system (Section 7.11) follows ICAO Annex 14, Aerodromes, Volume I, "Aerodrome Design and Operations," Ninth Edition, July 2022, and guidance from ICAO Doc 9157-AN/901, Aerodrome Design Manual, Part 3, "Pavements," Third Edition, 2022, replacing the ACN/PCN system used throughout the world.
 ACR is the Aircraft Classification Rating and PCR is the Pavement Classification Rating.
-An aircraft having an ACR equal to or less than the PCR can operate on the pavement subject to any limitation on the tire pressure.
+The ACR-PCR system allows an aircraft having an ACR equal to or less than the PCR to operate on the pavement subject to any limitation on the tire pressure.
 Numerically, the ACR is two times the derived single-wheel load expressed in hundreds of kilograms, where the derived single wheel load is defined as the load on a single tire inflated to 218 psi (1.5 MPa) that would have the same pavement requirements as the aircraft.